Mee42/mee42/README.md

 # Hi there 👋

-## You can find some information about me on my website, https://mee42.dev
+I'm Carson, I'm a high school senior in Fairfax Virginia

+### I'm currently looking for internship employment for the upcoming summer.
+[You can find my resume here](https://github.com/Mee42/resume/blob/master/resume.pdf)